Does My Child Need An Emotional Support Animal

 Does my child need an ESA?

-It depends.
-If you feel like your child is dealing with emotions or mental health issues that they can not manage on their own, it’s at least worth researching.
-You will need the help of a healthcare provider of some sort for an ESA letter so that your support animal is certified for housing protections.
+If you feel like your child is dealing with emotions or mental health issues that they can’t manage on their own, it’s worth researching whether an emotional support animal could help them.
+You will need the assistance of a healthcare provider for an emotional support animal letter so that your support animal is certified for housing protections.

 Do schools allow ESA?